Intel 8080: Industry change

 The 8080 also changed how computers were created.
 When the 8080 was introduced, computer systems were usually created by computer manufacturers such as Digital Equipment Corporation, Hewlett-Packard, or IBM.
 A manufacturer would produce the whole computer, including processor, terminals, and system software such as compilers and operating system.
 The 8080 was designed for almost any application except a complete computer system.
 Hewlett-Packard developed the HP 2640 series of smart terminals around the 8080.
-The HP 2647 is a terminal which runs the programming language BASIC on the 8080.
+The HP 2647 is a terminal that runs the programming language BASIC on the 8080.
 Microsoft's founding product, Microsoft BASIC, was originally programmed for the 8080.

 The 8080 and 8085 gave rise to the 8086, which was designed as a source code compatible, albeit not binary compatible, extension of the 8080.
 This design, in turn, later spawned the x86 family of chips, which continue to be Intel's primary line of processors.
 Many of the 8080's core machine instructions and concepts survive in the widespread x86 platform.
 Examples include the registers named A, B, C, and D and many of the flags used to control conditional jumps.
 8080 assembly code can still be directly translated into x86 instructions, since all of its core elements are still present.